Volume of a Box Calculator

 The rectangular box is one of the most widely used body shapes across science, engineering, architecture, due to its good structural properties and resistance to force from different sides.
 Most homes and rooms in them are rectangular boxes, most transportation containers are boxes or have a box-like shape.
 Calculating aquarium volume, swimming pool volume, or the volume of soil, mulch or plant nutrients you need for a given garden area are other common uses.
 Boxes and tanks from wood, steel, bricks, concrete, glass, and other materials are also easy to produce, compared to more complicated shapes.

-Another benefit of the rectangular shape is how easy smaller shapes can fit into larger ones, without the need of complex calculations, rotations and overall arrangement.
+Another benefit of the rectangular shape is how easily smaller shapes can fit into larger ones, without the need of complex calculations, rotations and overall arrangement.
+So, this box volume calculator has a lot of possible applications.

 Cite this calculator & page